maxschau/Rotation_of_t_key/README.md

-# Rotation_of_t_key
-A project in TDAT3024 - Matematikk og fysikk valgfag

 ## Rotation_of_t_key

 The code provided in this repository was made for showing the theory behind the equations we used in a project related to rotation of a t key.